Documentation Index

 What are Sandboxes?

 Sandboxes are isolated execution environments.
 They are temporary, disposable computers that are spin up when needed and shut down when finished.
+When you run AI-generated code, sandboxes provide:- Isolation: Code runs in its own container, separated from your system

 - Security: Malicious code can’t access your files or network